tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Boots of Ferocious Charge

+Whenever you move to engage a foe first and then make a melee attack against it during the same turn, you deal +1d6 damage, hit or miss (champion: +2d8; epic: +4d10).

+**Quirk:** You like to start fights as much as you like to finish them.

+---

 #### Boots of Joy

 _Recharge 6+:_ These elegant boots lighten your heart, and make you want to dance at every opportunity.
 You may take a free move action immediately when you roll a natural 20.